zowe/docs-site/versioned_docs/version-v1.19.x/extend/extend-apiml/implement-new-saf-provider.md

 # Implement new SAF IDT provider

-API Gateway offers the capability to create an extension to implement a new SAF IDT provider.
+API Gateway offers the capability to implement your own SAF IDT provider, by implementing an existing interface.

 - [How to create the SAF IDT provider](#how-to-create-the-saf-idt-provider)
 - [How to integrate your extension to API ML](#how-to-integrate-your-extension-to-api-ml)